Project-Wartemis/bot-chess/README.md

-# Tic Tac Toe Demo bot for Wartemis
+# Chess Demo bot for Wartemis

 ### Behaviour

-It picks the first free available position.
+It picks a random legal move.

 ### Dependencies